-Dr. Michael Wang works as a general internist.
-He studied medicine at the University of Texas Medical Branch School of Medicine.
-He honors Blue Shield, Health Net, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+Dr. Michael Wang's area of specialization is general internal medicine.
+He graduated from the University of Texas Medical Branch School of Medicine.
+Dr. Wang is an in-network provider for Blue Shield, Health Net, and Blue Cross/Blue Shield, in addition to other insurance carriers.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.